L0garithmic/FastColabCopy/README.md

 optional arguments:
-  -h, --help            show this help message and exit source                the drive you are copying from destination           the drive you are copying too -d --delete           delete the source files after copy -s --sync             delete files in destination if not found in source (dont use if using with rsync) -r --replace          replace files if they exist
+  -h, --help            show this help message and exit source                the drive you are copying from destination           the drive you are copying to -d --delete           delete the source files after copy -s --sync             delete files in destination if not found in source (don't use if using with rsync) -r --replace          replace files if they exist
   -t --thread           set the amount of parallel threads used -l --size-limit       set max size of files copied (supports gb, mb, kb) eg 1.5gb
 ```
 The `source` and `destination` fields are required.
 Everything else is optional.